-A deliciously rounded profile of milk chocolate, orange with a brown sugar sweetness.
+A deliciously rounded profile of milk chocolate and lemon, with a golden syrup sweetness.
 This coffee is almost indistinguishable from its caffeinated counter-part.
-El Yalcon has been decaffeinated using the natural ‘Sugar Cane process’.
-This involves the coffee being immersed in water with a natural solvent that is found in sugar cane which extracts caffeine from green coffee.
+El Yalcon is an EA Decaf Coffee.
+The decaffeination process uses ethyl acetate derived 100% from sugar cane, mixed with mountain water.
+Together, this mixture removes 99.7% of the caffeine present.
 This results in a smooth, creamy body that is delicious and will surprise anyone who thinks decaf specialty coffee can't taste great.

 This coffee is from 23 smallholder farms of approximately five hectares each, in the La Plata area of Huila, Colombia.
 Ozone has signed a two-year purchasing contract with these farmers, strengthening our relationship and providing long-term security for growers.
 We asked the farmers what they thought we should call this coffee and El Yalcon was suggested as it is the indigenous name of the La Plata area.

 - Producer: 23 Smallholder farms

 There are 36 small and medium sized coffee producers from La Plata and El Pital who make up this coffee, and these farms range from 1 to 5 hectares and are mostly located at higher altitudes (above 1500 masl).
 Mostly cultivated with traditional varieties such as Caturra and Typica, to guarantee a consistent quality and cup profile the team physically analyse and cup every single lot delivered – no matter its size.
 The whole decaffeination is processed at the Descafecol plant in Manizales, Colombia, ensuring the coffee doesn’t travel further than necessary to reduce the carbon footprint impact.